SALT-Lab-Human-AI/project-check-point-1-aidee/docs/report/FINAL_REPORT.md

 **Content Expansion Requests**

 Several students expressed desire for additional vocabulary words, more quiz topics, and expanded game modes.
 The current vocabulary bank (108 words across 8 categories) may benefit from expansion to maintain novelty across extended use.
 We intend to address these feature requests in the very near future.

+## 6.9 Summary

+The results provide strong support for NOODEIA's effectiveness across multiple dimensions of the learning experience.
+Nine of ten hypotheses were supported at p < .01, with all significant effects representing substantial improvements (ranging from +76.92% to +143.90%).
+The largest improvements were observed for confidence (+143.90%), independence (+135.14%), fun (+119.57%), and perceived learning speed (+112.50%).

+These findings indicate that NOODEIA successfully achieved its three design goals: reducing cognitive burden while maintaining engagement (DG1), fostering independent learning through Socratic scaffolding (DG2), and rebuilding motivation through thoughtful gamification (DG3).
+The one hypothesis not fully supported, personalization (H3b), likely reflects a limitation of the single-session study design rather than a failure of the LTMBSE-ACE memory system, motivating future longitudinal research to capture cumulative personalization effects.

+**Qualitative observations** further reinforced these quantitative findings.
+Three major themes emerged from observational data and informal feedback:

+1. **Sustained Engagement Beyond Sessions**: Unlike traditional tutoring, NOODEIA prompted unsolicited conversations at home, with parents reporting that children wanted to share the experience with siblings and requested early returns to continue practicing.
+This extension of learning engagement beyond the tutoring center walls suggests that the gamification elements successfully transformed students' affective relationship with academic work.

+2. **Desire for Extended Gamification**: Multiple students explicitly requested additional levels and progression features, indicating that the XP system successfully created intrinsic motivation to continue learning.
+Students who previously avoided additional practice actively sought more engagement with NOODEIA, representing a fundamental shift in their approach to academic work.

+3. **Perceived Utility for Practice**: Students consistently reported that NOODEIA helped them practice more effectively than traditional methods, benefiting from immediate feedback and a non-judgmental AI environment.
+The combination of adaptive difficulty and private interaction created a safe space for making mistakes and learning from them without social comparison pressures.

+These qualitative insights validate the quantitative improvements, demonstrating that NOODEIA's benefits extend beyond measurable metrics to fundamentally transform students' relationship with learning.

 ## 7 Discussion